- June 02, 2026

-From costs to AI: The key concerns shaping b-school applicants' decisions
+From cost to AI: The key concerns shaping b-school applicants' decisions

 Interest in more diverse study locations and rising cost concerns are shaping how business school applicants are thinking today.
 Find out what other applicants are considering as you prepare to apply in 2026